Friday, November 16, 2012

 Planning for 2012!

+Above, a picture from the 2011 growing season of a cat basking in the summer sun in the Sprout garden.
 The days are getting longer and spring is just around the corner.
 Sprout has begun preparations for the 2012 growing season.
 We cleared out the garden, which still has abundant kale, due to the hardiness of this crop and an exceptionally mild winter (for Connecticut).
 We turned over our compost pile and found it nicely decomposed.

 At our most recent meeting we ordered seeds for the garden.
 We also have some seeds saved from the past growing season.
 We ordered the Snowdown collection from horizon herbs, a collection of crops selected for their ability to withstand the cold.
 Planted in late summer, the crops will continue to produce through the winter with heavy mulching and protection from a cold frame or hoop house.